mathewgomas-alfred/mathewgomas.io/tutorials/seexpr.rst

 of graphics, *raster* and *procedural*.

-The vast majority of the computer-generated stuff you see every day belong to the first type-- images like photos, your favourite anime screenshots, memes, are all a multitude of tiny little dots of color, or *pixels*, arranged into a grid.
+The vast majority of the computer-generated stuff you see every day belong to the first type-- images like photos, your favorite anime screenshots, memes, are all a multitude of tiny little dots of color, or *pixels*, arranged into a grid.